 Botanical Name: Zantedeschia rehmannii

-You'll find these petite pink callas for sale in nurseries and online flower delivery sites in spring and summer.
+You'll find these petite pink callas for sale in nurseries and online flower delivery sites in late winter, spring and summer.
 You can now buy lilies in florist's shops around the holidays, too.

 Soooo...you've purchased your Zantedeschia rhizomes and they're still in the bag.
 Wondering what to do next?
 Relax.
 They're easy to grow.
 Just keep them warm and moist and you should see those colorful calla blooms in about 8 weeks.